barrucadu/nixfiles/README.markdown

 ### Hosts

-Currently I have 4 machines.
+Currently I have 4 NixOS machines.
 The naming convention is:

 - **Local machines:** beings (gods, people, etc) of the Cthulhu Mythos.
 - **Remote machines:** places of the Cthulhu Mythos.